giftcards/FixedWidth/README.md

 $line2['6:11'] = 'world'; //$line2 now says 'hello world         '
 echo $line2; //the Line class has a __toString method so this will print out the contents
 $file[] = $line1;
-echo $file; //this will echo out the whole file line by line seperated by the line
+echo $file; //this will echo out the whole file line by line separated by the line

 ```